ericmdantas/uBus/README.md

 ### What is this?

-This is a micro implementation of a message bus in javascript - only `740 bytes when gzipped`.
-It was created to be light, fast and intuitive.
+μBus, as the name suggests, is a micro implementation of a light, fast and intuitive message bus/event emitter in javascript - it's only `740 bytes when gzipped`.

 The API is minimal and straight forward.
 There's `one` class and `four` methods - nothing more, nothing less.

-You can use it anywhere javascript is part of the client, like: `angular`, `electron`, `aurelia`, `vue`, etc.
+You can use it anywhere javascript is being used, both server and client.
-And integrate it with pretty much any building tool, like: `gulp`, `webpack`, etc.

-Also, there are `five` different `module loaders` for you to play with: `es2015`, `commonjs`, `systemjs`, `amd` and `umd`.
+Given there are a lot of different projects out there, `μBus` has `five` different `module loaders` for you to play with:

+- `es2015`;
+- `commonjs`;
+- `systemjs`;
+- `amd`;
+- `umd`.

 Pick the one that fits your project and have fun!

 ### API